 Family of Products Across Full Manufacturing Life-Cycle.
 AspenTech believes that it offers the most complete family of process modeling and plant automation software tools used across every stage of the production process, from research and development to engineering to production.
-The Company's software products are designed to achieve improved process efficiency through

-5 parameters in response to constantly changing conditions.
+The Company's software products are designed to achieve improved process efficiency through comparison of off-line predictive models with actual on-line production data and through real-time adjustments to operating parameters in response to constantly changing conditions.
 The Company has significantly integrated its on-line applications and intends to continue integrating and enhancing both on-line and off-line applications.